bergmannjg/time/README.md

 structure OrdinalDate where
   year : Int
   dayOfYear : DayOfYear
+  isValid : match dayOfYear with
+            | .common _ => isLeapYear year = false
+            | .leap _ => isLeapYear year = true

 def toOrdinalDate : Day → OrdinalDate
 ```

-and computes the year and the day of year and gives a proof that day of year is an element
+and computes the year and the day of year and gives a proof that ordinal date is a valid date.
-of the corresposnding interval.

 ## Build